Trail Projects

 Project Owner: City of Fort Wayne, Fort Wayne Trails Inc.

 Fort Wayne Trails Activities: Fort Wayne Trails has donated $150,000 for Right-of-Way purchasing for this section of trail that will connect neighborhoods in Aboite Township west of Interstate 69, to destinations like Covington Plaza and Time Corners.
 This will be an 8′ or 10′ trail on the north side of the road, along with two crossings over the Durnell Drain and Flaugh Ditch.
 We will also be working with companies and individuals to create a trail hub rest area and gathering spot along the route.
-Right of way is staked and appraisals are underway.
+Acquisition of the final two parcels will occur in February 2024 with bidding to follow immediately after.

 The Million Dreams Nature Trails (1mi)